JohnnyDreamguns/json-karaoke-machine/ReadMe.md

 ## Acknowledgments

-Thanks to Chris Wilson for his article on timing with the Web Audio API - [https://www.html5rocks.com/en/tutorials/audio/scheduling/](A tale of two clocks), this article was a massive help during development of this application
+Thanks to Chris Wilson for his article [https://www.html5rocks.com/en/tutorials/audio/scheduling/](A tale of two clocks), this article was a massive help during development of this application